ryantantiern/data-bot/README.md

 Conversational AI system for interacting with data using natural language (English).

 # Training data format
 Rasa NLU requires data to be in a a well structured format defined at [Rasa](http://rasa-nlu.readthedocs.io/en/latest/dataformat.html#training-data-format).
 However, it can be very tedious to type when creating the data.
-Included is **converter.py** that converts an easier-to-type data format into rasa training format.It that takes 2 optional arguments:
+Included is **converter.py** that converts an easier-to-type data format into rasa training format.
+It that takes 2 optional arguments:
 * -i input file
 * -o output file